Airbnb Trust Accounting for Property Managers using Xero

 • Reservation Total: $1900

-First, Bnbtally (by Tallylytics) accounts for all the income received by Airbnb, separating out each price item.
+First, Bnbtally accounts for all the income received by Airbnb, separating out each price item.
 The total amount to be received from Airbnb for this reservation is $1900, which is allocated to the Airbnb Payment Clearing Account to be later reconciled against the resulting bank deposit.

 AccountDebitCredit